-We found that mortality in infected microcolony was lower in microcolonies fed the heather diet compared to those fed the control diet.
+We found that mortality in infected microcolonies was lower in microcolonies fed the heather diet compared to those fed the control diet.
 Although infection was not shown to have a significant impact on mortality in microcolonies fed the control diet, heather pollen could then increase host tolerance to the parasite but this effect is unlikely due to its flavonoid content as mortality in infected workers fed the supplemented diet did not significantly differ from those fed the control diet.
 Regarding fat body content in newly emerged males, males that emerged in microcolonies fed the heather or supplemented diets displayed higher fat body content than those that emerged in microcolonies fed the control diet, but this diet effect was not significant anymore in infected microcolonies, probably because, as discussed before, the parasitic stress also increased fat body content in microcolonies fed the control diet.

 Conclusion

 How heather pollen and its specialised metabolites impact the buff-tailed bumble bee, and how they modulate the interaction with its obligate gut parasite Crithidia sp. are complex questions given the diversity of specialised metabolites found in the floral resources of this species.
 Previous studies have found that heather nectar does not contain any flavonoids (Gekière et al., in prep) but protected the pollinator from its parasite Crithidia sp. through callunene activity (Koch et al., 2019).
 In this study, we found that the occurrence of flavonoids in heather pollen reduced its collection, as well as the bumble bee fitness.
 Moreover, heather pollen did not help to counteract the parasite but rather appeared to induce an additional stress that could potentially increase the parasite effect.
-Actually, our results complete the understanding of the bumble bee-heather-parasite relationship by underlining that heather pollen is not suitable to buff-tailed bumble bee performance and does not display any therapeutic effect.
+Actually, our results complete the understanding of the bumble bee-heather-parasite relationship by underlining that heather pollen is not suitable for buff-tailed bumble bee performance and does not display any therapeutic effect.
 This study highlights the complexity of the plant-pollinator interaction by illustrating the distinct roles and effects of specialised metabolites found either in nectar or pollen.
 We strongly encourage the consideration of these two floral resources in future studies investigating the medicinal effects of plant species, especially when defining pollinator conservation strategies.

 Acknowledgements

-We would like to thank D. Evrard and L. Marin for their help in colony and microcolony maintenance, as well as the numerous people that helped for microcolony dissection.
-We are very grateful to the Laboratory of Cellular Biology (UMons) and the Laboratory of Therapeutic Chemistry and Pharmacognosy (UMons) for their advice and the access to the device needed to the microscope analyses and the diet preparation.
+We would like to thank D. Evrard and L. Marin for their help in colony and microcolony maintenance, as well as the numerous people that helped with microcolony dissection.
+We are very grateful to the Laboratory of Cellular Biology (UMons) and the Laboratory of Therapeutic Chemistry and Pharmacognosy (UMons) for their advice and the access to the device needed for the microscope analyses and the diet preparation.
 We also thank François Dittlo for providing us with heather pollen, as well as the family of the first author (I., C., C., and C. Tourbez) for their help.

 Funding